pschaus/LINFO1121/source/part4/ex2.rst

 In the book's implementation, :math:`M` (the size of the hash table) is a power of two.
-The suggested value for :math:`R` is *a small prime such that 31 so that the bits of all characters play a role.*
+The suggested value for :math:`R` is *a small prime such as 31 so that the bits of all characters play a role.*

 * Suppose that :math:`R` is a multiple of :math:`M`.
 What would happen in the calculation?